rajang-data/enterprise-ai-platform/readme.md

 Some things are easier to show than explain.

-This is a working implementation of enterprise AI governance — policy enforcement, audit logging, guardrails, and a Next Best Action agent — built on Claude API without any third-party agent platforms.
+This is a working implementation of enterprise AI governance: policy enforcement, audit logging, guardrails, and a Next Best Action agent built on Claude API without any third-party agent platforms.

 It exists because the architecture is more convincing running than described.